tate6233/Despicable-Minds-/README.md

   ![photo](https://cloud.githubusercontent.com/assets/9001064/4530174/57618286-4d7e-11e4-9a9a-c516f5e41c5a.JPG)
   Picture 2
   ![photo](https://github.com/tate6233/Despicable-Minds-/blob/master/New%20folder/falling%20drawing.png)
-  (above is a picture of a similar product to our own)
+  (to the right is a picture of a similar product to our own)
   ![photo](http://www.reidlifting.com/wp-content/themes/v1/products/portaquad_.jpg)